 Instead of freaking out, I’ve decided to start now in preparing for Josiah’s birth so that this time around I’m ready for whatever he’s got to throw at me!
 I’m choosing to be emotionally preparing for my second baby instead of focusing on all the things I’m scared of!

 How to Prepare for a Second Baby

 When Caleb was born I didn’t have mom friends.
 Ok, really, when Caleb was born I didn’t have friends.
 That’s the truth.
 Well, ok, the truth was that I had four friends.
 I had four surface level friends that I would get together with every so often but couldn’t spill my thoughts, frustrations, or feelings to.
 It was hard.
 It was lonely.
 I felt completely isolated and by myself.
 It didn’t help that Nate was working long, horrible hours that left me home alone with our difficult little boy for hours upon hours upon hours.

 This time I know it will be different.
+I am ready for baby number two!
 Since moving I’ve gained more friends than I could possibly imagine!
 I know that I could reach out to each and any one of my ladies any time I need and they’ll be there to offer a listening ear or help or whatever I need.
 My pride often keeps me from asking for that help so I’m preparing myself now to be willing to ask for the help I need – physical and emotional – to keep myself and my family sane.
 In fact, I’ve already started this process.
 A few weeks ago when I was having one of my fear filled meltdowns I texted my girls asking for prayer and you better believe they delivered!
 Putting pride aside is totally worth it!